STGBD-Net: Spatio-temporal Gradient Basis Decomposition Network for Infrared Small Target Detection: Related Work

 \subsection{Single-frame Infrared Small Target Detection}

 Existing SIRSTD methods can be categorized into two methodological paradigms: model-driven methods and data-driven methods.

-\textbf{Model-driven methods} leverage domain-specific priors and bifurcate into three branches.
-Filter-based methods \cite{Qin2019Facetkernel} enhance target features and suppress clutter with filters.
-Although these techniques perform well in simple scenes, they are susceptible to variations in window size and can easily fail when clutter exhibits similar textures or brightness.
-Human visual system-based methods \cite{WeiYouLi2016Multiscale, Han2021WLCM} are based on visual characteristics of the visual system.
-However, these methods rely on handcrafted contrast metrics and struggle to generalize across diverse imaging conditions.
-Optimization-based methods \cite{gao2013infrared, ZhangPeng2019Infrared} formulate IRSTD as an optimization problem to detect the targets by separating them from the background.
-Despite their interpretability, these models typically require iterative solvers, resulting in significant computation and limited scalability.
-Although these methods are computationally efficient and interpretable, their performance is often sensitive to parameter selection and unstable in complex, cluttered scenes.
+\textbf{Model-driven methods} are generally divided into three main categories: filter-based, human-visual-system-inspired, and optimization-based approaches.
+Filter-based methods \cite{Qin2019Facetkernel} enhance targets while suppressing background clutter using handcrafted filters.
+Human-visual-system-inspired methods \cite{WeiYouLi2016Multiscale, Han2021WLCM} exploit perceptual characteristics of the human visual system to highlight targets.
+Optimization-based methods \cite{gao2013infrared, ZhangPeng2019Infrared} formulate IRSTD as an optimization problem, detecting targets by separating them from the background.
+Despite their strong interpretability and computational efficiency, these methods are sensitive to parameter selection and tend to be unstable in complex, cluttered scenes.